ST-TOMAS-Examples-ExtMem/stm32h7rs_ospi_mce/readme.md

 }
 ```

-5. Add temporary buffer to be sure all dma reads will be aligned
+5. Add a temporary buffer to ensure that all DMA reads are properly aligned.

 ```c